sjabbour/sjabbour.github.io/_pages/about.md

 About Me [(CV)](files/Sarah_Jabbour_CV.pdf)
 ===
-I'm a Computer Science and Engineering PhD Candidate at the [University of Michigan](https://umich.edu/) working with Professors [Jenna Wiens](https://wiens-group.engin.umich.edu/) and [David Fouhey](https://web.eecs.umich.edu/~fouhey/).
+I'm a Computer Science and Engineering PhD Candidate at the University of Michigan working with Professors [Jenna Wiens](https://wiens-group.engin.umich.edu/) and [David Fouhey](https://web.eecs.umich.edu/~fouhey/).
+I'm also a visiting academic at NYU.
 My research focuses on machine learning and computer vision, with applications in healthcare.

 I did my undergrad at the University of Michigan, where I received my BSE in [Computer Science and Engineering](https://cse.engin.umich.edu/) and my BBA from the [Ross School of Business](https://michiganross.umich.edu/).